 Senior, along with Kyle Staff, Dan Lyle and Jack Ide, worked on the screenplay, choosing each shot with as much meaning as possible - we wanted each scene to reveal more and more each time you re-watch it.
 Soon after, Ide dropped out from the screenplay, with Dan Lyle contributing towards additional scenes.
 Furthermore, Senior planned the lighting, locations, storyboards, costumes and began graphic design.

-After that, we had to choose the soundtrack composers - Senior hand picked two people:
+After that, we had to choose the soundtrack composers - In addition to Kyle Staff, Senior hand picked two people:

 - Mattia Cupelli (Italian Video Game & Media Composer)